 - Have a card game night, complete with pretzels and ginger beer!

 - Make a time capsule.
-Fill a shoebox with various items, photos, and drawings chosen by each family member to commemorate the passing year.
+Fill a shoebox with various items, photos, and drawings chosen by each family member to remember the passing year.
+Opening it back up can be part of your celebrations next year!

 - Make your own New Year’s Eve party hats.
 Get the kids to decorate a sheet of blank paper or construction paper with markers, crayons, stickers, and/or glitter then roll it into a cone.
 Glue the edges together and trim the bottom.
 Tape some ribbon on each side to tie it on and voilà!